John Fiedler: Early life

 Fiedler was born in Platteville, Wisconsin, a son of beer salesman Donald Fiedler and his wife Margaret (née Phelan).
 He was of German and Irish descent.
 His family moved to Shorewood, Wisconsin, when he was five, where he graduated from Shorewood High School in 1943.
 He enlisted in the United States Navy and served until the end of World War II.

 Career

 After his discharge from the Navy, Fiedler moved to Manhattan and attended the Neighborhood Playhouse, where his classmates included Tony Randall, James Doohan, Leslie Nielsen, Richard Boone and Joanne Woodward.
 He appeared as Homer Brown on the radio comedy The Aldrich Family, as Cadet Alfie Higgins on the 1950s TV show Tom Corbett, Space Cadet and, in his 1957 film debut, as Juror No. 2 in 12 Angry Men.
-Although best known for his portrayals of meek or high-strung characters, Fiedler occasionally played against type in roles such as the presidential assassin in an episode of I Spy, a school principal moonlighting as a pimp on Vegas, and Mr. Hengist, a Chief Administrator possessed by the spirit of Jack the Ripper in the Star Trek episode "Wolf in the Fold" (1967).
+Although best known for his portrayals of meek or high-strung characters, Fiedler occasionally played against type in roles such as the presidential assassin in an episode of I Spy, a school principal moonlighting as a pimp on Vegas, and Mr. Hengist, a Chief Administrator in the Star Trek episode "Wolf in the Fold" (1967).